IakMastro/GroupProjects/01_management_app.md

 * A page that shows other users' activities
 * A friend system, with a chat

-Front end can be implemented in either Angular, Vue or React, if done for a web application, otherwise in Android Studio if it's for mobile or Flutter or Electron for all the devices.
+Front end can be implemented in either Angular, Vue or React.

 ## Back end